 Leave a wound uncovered if it’s in an area where it won’t get dirty or be rubbed by clothing.
 This will help it stay dry so it can heal faster.

-If it’s in an area that will get soiled, such as your hand, or an area that will be irritated by clothing, such as your knee, cover it with an adhesive strip.
-Change the bandage each day--or sooner, if it becomes dirty or wet--to keep the wound clean and dry.
+If it’s in an area that will get soiled like your hand, or an area that will be irritated by clothing like your knee, cover it with an adhesive strip.
+Change the bandage each day — or sooner, if it becomes dirty or wet — to keep the wound clean and dry.

-Some wounds, such as scrapes that cover a large area, should be kept moist to help reduce scarring.
+Some wounds like scrapes that cover a large area, should be kept moist to help reduce scarring.
 Sealed bandages work best for this purpose.

 Apply a butterfly bandage to a deeper cut after bleeding has stopped or slowed.